wharfkit/website/src/lib/docs/SessionKit/LoginPlugin.md

 ---
 title: "Plugin: Login"
-description: "Extend the functionality of the Session Kit's transaction processing by creating and/or including plugins your application."
+description: "Extend the functionality of the Session Kit's transaction processing by creating and/or including plugins in your application."
 category: SessionKit
 published: true
 order: 999
-requiresReview: true
 ---

 # LoginPlugin

-A `LoginPlugin` is a type of plugin for the [Session Kit](/docs/session-kit) that allows custom logic to be performed as an end user is authenticating through the [Login](/docs/session-kit/login) call.
-These plugins can be developed either for a specific applications needs or built generically and released publicly as packages any application can use.
+A `LoginPlugin` is a type of plugin for the [Session Kit](/docs/sessionkit) that allows custom logic to be performed when an end user is authenticating through the [Login](/docs/sessionkit/login) call.
+These plugins can be developed either for a specific application's needs, or built generically and released publicly as packages any application can use.

 ## Usage